|

-MS. BIDADARI LIVEABOARD
+MS. BIDADARI LIVEABOARD ITINERARY

 Day 1: Arrive Sorong / embark